-- You self-identify as a Black woman, Indigenous woman, or other woman of colour (i.e. Arab, Filipino, Japanese, Korean, Latin American, South Asian, South East Asian, West Asian, East Asian, etc.); or
+- You self-identify as a Black woman, Indigenous woman, or other woman of colour (i.e. Arab, East Asian, Latina, Middle Eastern/North African, Pacific Islander, South Asian, South-East Asian, West Asian); or

-- You self-identity as a White woman committed to doing the inner work and taking consistent action as a active ally to BIWOC
+- You self-identity as a white woman committed to continuous learning and taking consistent allyship action

-- You are a manager or leader in Canada with a minimum of 5 years of experience in business or tech
+- You are a manager or leader in Canada with a minimum of 5 years of experience in business or STEM

-- You commit to participating in a minimum of six weeks of the program, fostering trust and reciprocal mentoring relationships with AHF Fellows through small mentorship circles
+- You commit to participating in a minimum of six weeks of the program

-- You are invested in listening, learning and gaining unique insights about the experiences of early-career BIWOC
+- You are invested facilitating inclusive conversations, listening, learning and gaining unique insights from Fellows and other Mentors

-- You commit to using your social capital and privilege to advance the our fellows as future leaders in business and tech
+- You commit to using your social capital to advance our Fellows as future leaders in business and STEM

 - You wish to grow your professional network and community